monking/Vim-Primer/README.md

 - select lines with `V`, and type `>` or `3>` to indent by 1 or three tab spaces.
+- You turn many lines into one, separated by spaces, by selecting the text and typing `J`.
+- You can use `=` on a selection to indent according to syntax, as long as Vim has a definition for the current file type.
 - select some text with `V`, then type `gq` to hard-wrap that text to 80 character lines, taking indentation into account.
 Single newlines are treated as continuing text, and double newlines remain intact.
 This is useful for